 NOTES: Notes should be used sparingly, i.e., only when substantive enough to amplify arguments in the text.
 They should be addressed to a single point in the manuscript.
-Notes should be numbered sequentially in the text and will appear under the heading "Notes" at the end of the text.
+Notes should be numbered sequentially in the text.

 UNITS OF MEASURE: Cartographic Perspectives uses the International System of Units (metric).
 Other units should be noted in parentheses.